When in the City Of Nawabs - Things To Do in Lucknow

 Lucknow Zoo

-Situated at a distance of around 13 kilometres from The Piccadily Hotel, the zoo holds a variety of birds and animals, Royal Bengal Tiger, White Tiger, Lion, Golden Pheasant and Silver Pheasant, to name a few.
-In addition to these fascinating creatures, the zoo also exhibits a vintage train and has a toy train as well which runs through the premises.
+Situated around 13 kilometres from The Piccadily Hotel, the Lucknow Zoo is one of the most popular places to visit in the city, housing a wide variety of birds and animals such as the Royal Bengal Tiger, White Tiger, Lion, Golden Pheasant, and Silver Pheasant.
+Along with these fascinating creatures, the zoo also features a vintage train display and a charming toy train that runs across the premises, making the experience enjoyable for visitors of all ages.

 Lucknow Food, The Piccadily Lucknow, Things To Do In Lucknow